teamarkstudio/protobuf_for_android/README.md

-###### This is protobuf 3.2 for android, including visual studio 2015 cross platform project, compile on your own or use pre-compiled version in libs folder.
+###### This is protobuf 3.2 for android, including visual studio 2015 cross platform project.

+* if you wannt compile by your self, place this project in root folder of protobuf, compile.
+* pre-compiled library place in libs folder.